eeleelksm/vg-library/README.md

 View and add to the extensive library!

 ## Deployment
-The application can be found here:
+The application can be found here, at the [Playbox](https://damp-headland-76689.herokuapp.com/)

 ## Tools
 <b>Playbox</b> uses multiple tools, libraries, and frameworks: